Black Widow (Iggy Azalea song): Critical response

 "Black Widow" was met with generally mixed to positive reviews from music critics.
 Writers for Rap-Up analogized the collaboration between Azalea and Ora as deadly, in the same vein as Azalea's fourth single "Fancy" which featured Charli XCX.
 The hook was commended for Ora's vocal delivery and enthusiastically described as "hypnotic" and "strong", although Carl Williot felt Ora's hook overshadowed Azalea's verses on the song.
 Writing for The Sydney Morning Herald, Craig Mathieson stated, "while her verses don't have the sustained length of her previous underground releases, Azalea skillfully upsets convention."
 Laetitia Wong Wai Yi of Today felt the track attained well-deserved hype and commended it for "perfectly" combining Azalea's vocal fluidity with its minimalistic dance breakdown.
 Glamour journalist Megan Angelo positively reviewed the song, writing, "'Black Widow' isn't just an excellent get-up, get-ready, get-moving song for Friday night—it also happens to be a Women Killing Music summit in the form of a neat little track."

 MTV Buzzworthy's Nedeska Alexis and Saeed Saeed of The National claimed "Black Widow" to be a stand-out track on The New Classic.
 Christina Lee of Idolator deemed it "a surprisingly thrilling, high-stakes moment" on the album.
 More negatively, Kellan Miller of XXL found it inferior to the album's prior tracks, his rationale being "Iggy veers off course in an all too contrived effort to meet the quota of her colossal ambition."
 Exclaim! journalist Erin Lowers wrote, "'Black Widow' should pass the threshold between mediocrity and superstardom, but falls by the wayside with little personality."
 Drowned in Sound's Giuseppe Zevolli negatively reviewed the song, writing, "'Black Widow' is so preoccupied with its overfilled, catchall crescendo that it oozes away before you even notice".

-Although Rory Cashin of Entertainment.ie enjoyed "Black Widow" as a darker-toned "Dark House", Gigwise's Alexandra Pollard was critical of the track's similarities, dismissing Perry for repeating her "tried-and-tested-formula".
+Although Rory Cashin of Entertainment.ie enjoyed "Black Widow" as a darker-toned "Dark Horse", Gigwise's Alexandra Pollard was critical of the track's similarities, dismissing Perry for repeating her "tried-and-tested-formula".
 StarGate's involvement was panned by Alfred Soto of Spin, who said the song's hook was borrowed from the duo's previous production for Barbadian recording artist Rihanna's "Hate That I Love You" (2007).
 Additionally, Soto dismissed the track's synth line as being "nicked" from StarGate's production on American singer-songwriter Ne-Yo's Libra Scale (2010).
 The song was named the eighth worst song of 2014 by Time magazine.